ysyk2021/winning-interview-techniques-proven-strategies-for-success/src/chapter-2-3.md

-Chapter 7: How to Prepare for Each Stage of the Interview Process
+How to Prepare for Each Stage of the Interview Process
 =================================================================

 In this chapter, we explore the importance of thorough preparation for each stage of the interview process.
 From the initial application to the final interview, being well-prepared can significantly increase your chances of success.
 This chapter provides you with proven strategies to effectively prepare for each stage of the interview process.